Study in UK

 This results in unwanted stress, anxiety, drop out, and others.

-NMC states that Indian students must complete a mandatory 1-year internship with the same medical college abroad where they have done their MBBS degrees.
+NMC states that Indian students must complete a mandatory 1-year internship at the same medical college abroad where they have completed their MBBS education.
 It is a crucial requirement for the FMGE exam as well.

 However, some countries offer medical colleges that lack the proper clinical training opportunities.